-The overwhelming evolutionary success of plants, their communication with their surroundings and with each other and among many other theories the interesting assumption, mankind’s conviction that plants were created to serve them might in fact be the exact contrary, fascinated me.
-In this context I also got acquainted with the work of Austrian artist Lois Weinberger on ruderal plants.
+The overwhelming evolutionary success of plants, their communication with their surroundings and with each other and, among many other theories, the interesting assumption, mankind’s conviction that plants were created to serve them, might in fact be the exact contrary, fascinate me.

-Density is not only a project trying to show the beauty of organic structures by close-ups in an abstract, monochrome and painterly way, but, like in the series "Out of Season" an objection against the complete subjugation and standardization of nature for commercial gain.
+Density is not only a project trying to show the beauty of organic structures by close-ups in an abstract and painterly way, but, like in my series "Out of Season" it is an expression of my personal objection against the progressing subjugation and standardization of nature for commercial gain.

 My series started two years ago, has, up to now, been shown in one solo exhibition and two group shows and #1 has been acquired for the photographic collection of Museum 21er Haus-Belvedere in Vienna.